aquachain/aquachain/README.md

 Type `help` at the `AQUA>` prompt for common AQUA console commands.

 Run `aquachain.exe help` for command line flags and options.

+## RESOURCES

+On some platforms, such as OpenBSD, the login class capabilities must be increased before synchronizing the chain.
+The error will be an "Out of Memory" crash, while the machine has plenty of RAM. (see `man login.conf`)

 ## RPC SERVER